 Port Authority money will go toward building new supporting infrastructure around Delta’s terminals, like ramps, an electrical substation and connecting roadways.

 The new West Parking Garage is anticipated to be completed in 2018.

 Construction and traffic

-This August, the TSA began advising passengers flying out of LaGuardia to arrive at least two and a half hours before their departure after the administration said it had witnessed an rise in delays due to the airport’s reconstruction.
+In August 2016, the Transportation Security Administration began advising passengers flying out of LaGuardia to arrive at least two and a half hours before their departure after the administration said it had witnessed a rise in delays due to the airport’s reconstruction.

-LaGuardia Gateway Partners (LGP), the consortium of developers leading the rebuild, said it will be closely monitoring traffic around the airport, which is primarily accessed via car.
+LaGuardia Gateway Partners said it would closely monitor traffic around the airport, which is primarily accessed via car.

 “LaGuardia Gateway Partners has worked around the clock with the Port Authority, construction managers, engineers, and other airport officials to assess, address and improve the traffic situation,” Steeves said in a statement.
 “We have set up a joint traffic command center to monitor traffic and manage traffic flow.”